 I mentioned in my last post how it is the best of times and the worst of times for mental illness and treatment education.
-There are no shortage of online sources of mental illness information: websites, discussion groups, blogs, news, self-assessment tests and everything else in between.
-It’s as if we can diagnose ourselves and pick our own treatment all without leaving the warmth of our laptop on our thighs.
+There is no shortage of online sources of mental illness information: websites, discussion groups, blogs, news, self-assessment tests and everything else in between.
+It's as if we can diagnose ourselves and pick our own treatment all without leaving the warmth of our laptop on our thighs.

 But the anonymity of the internet means that everyone you meet might just be a 12-year-old girl with a big vocabulary and no idea what she's talking about.
 So just who are you supposed to trust for mental illness information?

 Mental Illness Reporting in the News